samuro95/samuro95.github.io/content/publication/SSVM/index.md

 author_notes:
   -
   -
-date: '2023-05-15T00:00:00Z'
+date: '2023-01-31T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2023-05-15T00:00:00Z'
+publishDate: '2023-01-31T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['1']
+publication_types: ['0']

 # Publication name and optional abbreviated publication name.
-publication: In *Neural Information Processing Systems 2023*
+publication: In *Scale Space and Variational Methods in Computer Vision (2023)*
-publication_short: In *Neurips 2023*
+publication_short: In *SSVM 2023*

-abstract: Plug-and-Play (PnP) methods are efficient iterative algorithms for solving ill-posed image inverse problems.
-PnP methods are obtained by using deep Gaussian denoisers instead of the proximal operator or the gradient-descent step within proximal algorithms.
-Current PnP schemes rely on data-fidelity terms that have either Lipschitz gradients or closed-form proximal operators, which is not applicable to Poisson inverse problems.
-Based on the observation that the Gaussian noise is not the adequate noise model in this setting, we propose to generalize PnP using the Bregman Proximal Gradient (BPG) method.
-BPG replaces the Euclidean distance with a Bregman divergence that can better capture the smoothness properties of the problem.
-We introduce the Bregman Score Denoiser specifically parametrized and trained for the new Bregman geometry and prove that it corresponds to the proximal operator of a nonconvex potential.
-We propose two PnP algorithms based on the Bregman Score Denoiser for solving Poisson inverse problems.
-Extending the convergence results of BPG in the nonconvex settings, we show that the proposed methods converge, targeting stationary points of an explicit global functional.
-Experimental evaluations conducted on various Poisson inverse problems validate the convergence results and showcase effective restoration performance.
+abstract: This paper presents a new convergent Plug-and-Play (PnP) algorithm.
+PnP methods are efficient iterative algorithms for solving image inverse problems formulated as the minimization of the sum of a data-fidelity term and a regularization term.
+PnP methods perform regularization by plugging a pre-trained denoiser in a proximal algorithm, such as Proximal Gradient Descent (PGD).
+To ensure convergence of PnP schemes, many works study specific parametrizations of deep denoisers.
+However, existing results require either unverifiable or suboptimal hypotheses on the denoiser, or assume restrictive conditions on the parameters of the inverse problem.
+Observing that these limitations can be due to the proximal algorithm in use, we study a relaxed version of the PGD algorithm for minimizing the sum of a convex function and a weakly convex one.
+When plugged with a relaxed proximal denoiser, we show that the proposed PnP-αPGD algorithm converges for a wider range of regularization parameters, thus allowing more accurate image restoration.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.